WismutHansen/READ2ME/README.md

 - Converts text to speech using Microsoft Azure's Edge TTS (currently randomly selecting from the available multi-lingual voices to easily handle multiple languages).
 - Tags MP3 files with metadata, including the title, author, and publication date, if available.
 - Adds a cover image with the current date to the MP3 files.
+- For urls from wikipedia, uses the wikipedia python library to extract article content
+- Automatic retrieval of new articles from specified sources at defined intervals (currently hard coded to twice a day at 5AM and 5PM local time).
+Sources and keywords can be specified via text files.

 ## Requirements